 - Tutorial Part 1: intro Python and programming concepts like scripts, variables, and integrated development environments.

-- Tutorial Part 2: functions and modules, with a focus on the numpy module.
+- Tutorial Part 2: functions and modules, with a focus on the NumPy module.

 - Tutorial Part 3: logicals and statements, if blocks and while loops

-- Tutorial Part 4: lists, numpy arrays, and for loops.
+- Tutorial Part 4: lists, NumPy arrays, and for loops.

-- Physics with Pylab: intro to plotting and numerical analysis with Python.
+- Physics with Pylab: intro to plotting and numerical analysis with Python. (somewhat deprecated; if possible, we recommend you follow Tutorial Part 5 instead)

-- Data Analysis with Pylab and Scipy: Python packages for data analysis and visualization.
+- Data Analysis with Pylab and SciPy: Python packages for data analysis and visualization.

 - Python Reference: Summary of commands and concepts for doing your Python related coursework.